ForrestTech/Exemplum/README.md

 ### Cross cutting behaviour

 Exemplum uses MediatR [Behaviors](https://github.com/jbogard/MediatR/wiki/Behaviors) to implement cross cutting code concerns like Logging, Validation, Caching etc. The advantage to having all requests handled by a common mediator and having a common generic interface for all handlers is that it’s very easy to write additional cross cutting behaviour that cab be executed in a pipeline by any request.

+### Authentication and Authorization

+Authentication and Authorization are built into the application layer of Exemplum.
+It is not integrated with Asp.net MVC controllers.
+This allows the same security code to be handled for a given request regardless of source.
+The logic is handled in a MediatR behaviour for every request.
+Request can be decorated with a custom Authorize attribute that allows you to specify user roles and policies a request must comply with.
+Exemplum uses the core authentication and authorization logic provided by asp.net core it just integrates it into the common behaviour pipeline we use for all requests.

 ### Domain Events